mseyfi/mseyfi.github.io/posts/LLM/FineTune/RLHF.md

 So, when we perform a forward pass with the LLM during PPO training, we get two outputs simultaneously from the same underlying model representation: an **action probability distribution** from the policy head and an **expected future reward** from the value head.
 This shared structure is computationally efficient.

+#### **The True Reward Signal: Preventing "Reward Hacking" with the KL Penalty**

+Before we can even talk about the PPO loss function, we must understand the *actual* reward signal the RL algorithm uses.
+It is **not** just the score from the Reward Model.
+Using only the RM score would lead to a critical failure mode called **reward hacking**.

+- **The Intuition (Reward Hacking):** Imagine you train a Reward Model to give high scores for responses that include the word "helpful."
+An unconstrained Actor model might learn a simple, degenerate strategy: just output `"I am helpful.
+I am helpful.
+I am helpful..."` over and over.
+This response would get a very high score from the naive RM, but it's useless and incoherent.
+The Actor has "hacked" the reward system.
+- **The Solution (The KL Penalty):** To prevent this, we introduce a penalty that keeps the Actor's policy, πθ, from straying too far from the sensible, coherent language it learned during the initial SFT phase, represented by the frozen Reference Model, πref.
+This penalty is the **Kullback-Leibler (KL) Divergence**.
+- **What is KL Divergence?** Intuitively, KL divergence measures how "surprising" one probability distribution is relative to another.
+If the Actor model starts generating bizarre combinations of words that the original SFT model would have found extremely unlikely, the KL divergence will be high.

+The final reward signal for each token ($R_t$) is therefore a combination of the external score from the Reward Model and this internal, self-correcting penalty.

+**The Full Per-Token Reward Equation:**
+$$
+R_t=r_{RM}(S_t,a_t)−\beta\log\left(\frac{\pi_{ref}(a_t∣S_t)}{\pi_θ(a_t∣S_t)}\right)
+$$

+- $r_{RM}(S_t,a_t)$ is the score from our Reward Model.
+(Note: often, the RM scores the whole sequence, and this value is distributed to each token).
+- The second term is the per-token KL divergence between the Actor and the Reference policy.
+- $\beta$ is a hyperparameter that controls the strength of the KL penalty.
+A higher $\beta$ makes the model more conservative and less likely to stray from its SFT training.

+This comprehensive reward signal, $R_t$, is what we use to calculate the Advantage.

 #### **The Advantage Function ($A_t$): "Better or Worse Than Expected?"**

 Now we can finally understand the Advantage function.
 Its purpose is to provide a much more stable and effective learning signal than just using the raw reward.